You’ve made the choice to move to Korea, bought your (one way!) plane ticket, and now you’re getting ready to pack.

 If you’re on the pill, it is available over-the-counter at pharmacies in most cases.
 Just tell the pharmacist your preferred brand.
 However, some other forms of birth control, such as an implant or patch, are more difficult to obtain.
 You’ll have to make a trip to the doctor for those, and evidently, long-term birth control can be tricky.
 You can read more about contraceptives in Korea here.

 One last note: nobody ever needs to pack a hairdryer.
-They’re easy to find here.
+They’re easy to find here, and anyway, they aren’t that great for your hair.

 Conveniently enough, Korea uses the same plug that they do in most of the EU.
 It looks like this: